moondance-labs/tanssi-docs/learn/framework/index.md

 Key Features of the Framework:

-- **Substrate Core Architecture:** Divided into the **Core Client**, which manages external communications and internal responsibilities like storage, and the **Runtime**, which executes transactions and manages state transitions with customizable logic
+- **Substrate core architecture** - divided into the *Core Client*, which manages external communications and internal responsibilities like storage, and the *Runtime*, which executes transactions and manages state transitions with customizable logic
-- **End-User Simplicity:** The internal workings of the framework are abstracted for end-users, ensuring seamless interaction through dApps or via RPC endpoints, such as those used by wallets
+- **End-User simplicity** - the internal workings of the framework are abstracted for end-users, ensuring seamless interaction through dApps or via RPC endpoints, such as those used by wallets
-- **Modular System Design:** Incorporate pre-built modules or create custom ones to meet specific needs
+- **Modular system design** - incorporate pre-built modules or create custom ones to meet specific needs
-- **Developer-Centric Flexibility:** Focus on runtime characteristics and use case specifics, allowing you to create a blockchain tailored to your vision without unnecessary complexity.
+- **Developer-centric flexibility** - focus on runtime characteristics and use case specifics, allowing you to create a blockchain tailored to your vision without unnecessary complexity.

-# Explore What This Section Covers
+## Explore What This Section Covers

 :::INSERT_GENERATED_CARDS:::